traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25b.charts.add-small-pie-chart.answers.md

-    b.
-Add a private class variable that holds the pie chart options:  chartOptions
+  6. Add a private class variable that holds the pie chart options:  chartOptions

         private chartOptions: any =  {
             chart: {